sarahciston/codingcare/_drafts/lavenderhaze.md

 >"What do these people actually mean when they shout that man is a machine?
 It is, as I’ve suggested, that human beings are ‘‘computable’’ (berechenbar), that they are not distinct from other objects in the world, in any way deserving of special respect or even attention. [...] that—can be exploited, inducted in killing machines, imprisoned, tortured, killed (providing they are ‘‘enemy combatants’’).
 It leads to the American military sponsoring programs to produce robot soldiers.
 What is then left of Norbert Wiener’s vision of the human use of human beings?
 And does not our world show us with utmost clarity how far we have already come?" [@weizenbaumSocialPoliticalImpact2008]
->"There are more boundaries to what we can say than to what we experience.
-It is the task of the artist to attempt to articulate the unsayable [...]
-The artist’s curse is the impossibility to finally articulate the unsayable in its totality. [...]
-It is the listener, the viewer, the Mensch who is the ultimate receiver of the artist’s product who must interpret that product and thus make the attempt to find its inherent Truth.
-And that effort has little to do with scientific understanding.
-That search requires inner, truly human resources.
-The artificial intelligentsia denies that such exist." [@weizenbaumSocialPoliticalImpact2008]

 Who benefits, who is in the room, behind the curtain, behind the glass, who is it being tested on, who is a subject and who an object.